 It is expressly prohibited to use insulating parts for transferring contact forces.
 Terminal blocks with sharp edges which could damage supply lines and those types that can be rotated, turned or permanently deformed when fixed in place are not permitted for use.
 Terminal blocks for internal connections in electrical equipment must not be subjected to excessive mechanical stress.
-These items must fulfill the requirements for tance of the insulation material.
+These items must fulfill the requirements for terminal blocks used for external supply contance of the insulation material.